yeelali14/EuropeanPaintings/README.md

 We're headed for a cliff
 And in the free fall I will realize
 I'm better off when I hit the bottom

+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+And the worst part is
+Before it gets any better

+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+And the worst part is
+Before it gets any better

+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+And the worst part is
+Before it gets any better

+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+And the worst part is
+Before it gets any better